That-Dev-Girl-Archives/thatdevgirl.com/_posts/2013-05-24-taming-my-frankenstein-monster-of-a-website.md

 ## Final thoughts.

-The analytics on my website really did not justify the need for me to replatform my website like this, but I got to a point where I no longer cared.
+The analytics on my website really did not justify the need for me to re-platform my website like this, but I got to a point where I no longer cared.
 That crazy monster website had been bothering me for way too long and it was definitely time for a change.
 And I feel so much better for it.

 I am still on the fence about GoDaddy as a web host.
 Administering my website is a snap there, but the server speeds vary a lot.
 I am not sure if this is because I am using a free account here.
 I have been considering upgrading to a paid account, but need more information to make sure it will help with the speed issues before I spend any money on it.
 (Advice appreciated here!)